wyethr/hrsjournal/README.md

 #### General JupyterBook Formatting

-sampleJupyterBook is the sample Jupyter Book that Jupyter provides in its tutorial - you should look in here if you have questions, or check out Jupyter's online documentation.
+In the root directory, sampleJupyterBook is the sample Jupyter Book that Jupyter provides in its tutorial - you should look in here if you have questions, or check out Jupyter's online documentation.

 ##### Changing the sidebar